ICI3D/ICI3D.github.io/futures/index.md

 16:00-16:30	Yang Liu (LSHTM short course/s)

-16:00-17:30	Reflections / discussion on training in the field, **gaps**
+16:00-16:50	Reflections / discussion on training in the field, **gaps**
 * Curriculum / development needs
 	* What are the gaps / needs that have been identified?
 	* Is there room to fill them within existing ICI3D program / structure?
 	* What new things are needed, and are we the right group to provide them?

+16:50-17:30	Draft vision / mission statements in small groups

 19:30	Workshop dinner